Rayonnant: Decorative elements

+Évreux Cathedral, Normandy.
+The upper windows are Rayonnant, while the lower ones are Flamboyant.

 Transition

-The transition (in France) from Rayonnant to Flamboyant Gothic was gradual, marked primarily by a shift towards new tracery patterns based on S-shaped curves (these curves resemble flickering flames, from which the new style got its name).
+The transition (in France) from Rayonnant to Flamboyant Gothic was gradual, marked primarily by a shift towards new tracery patterns based on S-shaped or ogee curves, derived from the English Decorated style (these curves resemble flickering flames, from which the new style got its name).
 However, amidst the chaos of the Hundred Years War and the various other misfortunes experienced by Europe during the 14th century, relatively little large-scale construction occurred and certain elements of the Rayonnant style remained in vogue well into the next century.